Mahdi-DE/Data_Streaming_with_Kafka_PostgreSQL/README.md

 All services are connected through a custom Docker network named postgres-db-network, which uses the bridge driver.

 ---------------------------------------------------------------------------------------------------

-Database Configuration File
+Configuration Files:

+(Database.ini:)
-(Database.ini:) is for a PostgreSQL that contains the necessary details to connect to a PostgreSQL database:
+This is for a PostgreSQL that contains the necessary details to connect to a PostgreSQL database:
 •	host: The hostname of the PostgreSQL server (localhost).
 •	database: The name of the database (test).
 •	user: The username to connect to the database (postgres).